 They mostly feed on insects with a love of caterpillars.
 They forage in low foliage but may also hover and capture insects in flight.

-Much of the breeding rituals of the Black Throated Gray Warblers is still unknown.
+Much of the breeding rituals of the Black-Throated Gray Warblers are still unknown.
 They are most likely monogamous, and nests are typically situated on horizontal branches from 2 to 10 meters off the ground.
 Nests are open bowls constructed of grass, plant fibers, and moss, with a lining of animal fur and feathers.
 The female builds the nest and incubates up to 4 eggs, although the incubation period is not known.
 Once the young hatch, both sexes feed them.
 It is not known when the young fledge, or for how long the parents feed them.
 In some areas, as soon as the young can fly and find their own food, they leave the breeding grounds for higher elevations.